hunterjsb/tritium/README.md

 # Tritium

 Tritium is a secure, RAM-only storage system with zero dependencies.
+See [tritium-wails](https://github.com/we-be/tritium-wails) for the desktop client.

 ## Installation